Cybersecurity Law of the People's Republic of China: Provisions

-The cybersecurity law is applicable to network operators and businesses in “critical sectors.”
-By critical sectors, China roughly divides the domestic businesses into networking businesses that are involved in telecommunications, information services, energy transport, water, financial services, public services, and electronic government services.
+The cybersecurity law is applicable to government agencies, network operators and businesses in critical sectors.
+By critical sectors, China roughly divides the domestic businesses into networking businesses that are involved in telecommunications, information services, energy, transport, water, financial services, public services, and electronic government services.
 Some of the most controversial sections of the law include articles 28, 35, and 37.

+Article 24 provides that "network operators shall require users to provide real identity information when signing agreements with users or confirming the provision of services for network access, domain name registration services, and network entry procedures for fixed and mobile telephones, or providing information dissemination and instant messaging services for users.
+If users do not provide real identity information, the network operator shall not provide relevant services for them."
+This is the first time in China that the real-name system in was codified in the form of a law.

 Article 28 compels vaguely defined "network operators", (interpreted to include: social media platforms, application creators and other technology companies), to cooperate with public security organs such as the Ministry of Public Security and hand over information when requested.